 - The appearance of Two-Face, Harley, and Ivy as Arkham Asylum inmates in addition to Miss Martian transforming into the second Robin, since the Bat-Embargo restricted any limit or ban the use of Batman-related characters (outside of Batman himself along with his obscure allies and Rogues Gallery) from appearing in the Justice League Unlimited and it was assumed that this would've carried over into the movie in spirit to keep the Batman mythos and Justice League mythos separate.

 - Hal Jordan and Guy Gardner appearing via cameo and being confirmed to become Green Lanterns and members of the Justice League in the near future, as there had otherwise been no solid indication that either of them existed as heroes in the DCAU.
-Hal was a One-Scene Wonder who seemed to only be a hero if John hadn't, and Guy was pseudo-canon by the Unlimited tie-in comics.
+Hal was a One-Scene Wonder (time was altered, with Hal suddenly replacing John mid-sentence to the confusion of those with Ripple Effect-Proof Memory.
+Apparently, he's who joins the Justice League if John Stewart never does.) and Guy was pseudo-canon by the Unlimited tie-in comics.

 - Win the Crowd: